westerbaan/theses/a-changes.md

 Small changes:

+* Added a definition of [a,b] for C-star algebras in 8IVa.

 * Expands 11VIII a bit to prevent the 2^n from looking like a typo.

 * Added a line at the end of 11III explaining that